Oily and acne-prone skin can be a challenge, however, I’ve found simplicity to be the answer to this skin type and skin condition.

 The Hydrabio Serum is a silicone-based product containing moisturizing agents such as xylitol, mannitol, rhamnose, glycerin, and hydrating hyaluronic acid to help re-plump the skin and make it look smoother and drenched in moisture.

-They also have the Hydrabio Gel-Creme moisturizer to follow up; however, I found the serum enough moisturizing my oily and acne-prone skin.
+They also have the Hydrabio Gel-Creme moisturizer to follow up; however, I found the serum enough to moisturize my oily and acne-prone skin.

 The Gel-Creme moisturizer is also great, but it contains squalane, which can sometimes be problematic for my skin personally.